<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 • Q. Can spectators hand personal water bottles and fuel to runners?

 • A. Yes, no problem.
-My wife once rode her bicycle alongside me in a marathon and handed me bottled coffee every two miles.
+My wife once rode her bicycle alongside me when I won Delaware Minuteman Marathon in 1980, handing me bottled coffee every two miles.
+Big races ban that practice, but we're small.

-• Q. If not, can runners leave their own personal water bottles and fuel at specific aid stations?
+• Q. Can runners leave their own personal water bottles and fuel at specific aid stations?

 • or

-• You can put the personal water bottles and fuel in your backpack and ride the course by bicycle before the race starts to deliver personal water bottles and fuel at specific aid stations
+• You or a friend can put the personal water bottles and fuel in your backpack and ride the course by bicycle before the race starts to deliver personal water bottles and fuel at specific aid stations

 • Our volunteers set up the aid stations around 8:00 AM